The Route to Paper(less) Inspections - Not a Very Difficult Journey!

 Who are we, and how can we help further?

 We are a UK-based startup focusing on helping companies increase productivity and reduce costs through the use of technology and data.

 Every company has different problems and goals.
-We are a small, passionate team who can adapt and customise solutions to solve these problems and get closer to those goals.
-We are adamant that many problems faced can be tackled with simple, cost effective and customisable solutions such as the paperless inspections.
+We are a small, passionate team that can adapt and customise solutions to solve these problems and get closer to those goals.
+We are adamant that many problems faced can be tackled with simple, cost effective, and customisable solutions such as the paperless inspections.

 Contact us here to see how we can help you.

-*If there are people who don’t own a smart phone/tablet they are pretty reasonable priced these days and you can pick up a basic Android phone for less that £50/$75 like the LG Y30 or Samsung Galaxy Ace 4 Neo.
+*If there are people who don’t own a smartphone or a tablet they are pretty reasonably priced these days and you can pick up a basic Android phone for less that £50/$75 like the LG Y30 or Samsung Galaxy Ace 4 Neo.